 By law, every child should be buckled into their seat.
 They should also use a car seat or booster seat until they are 4’9″ or 8 to 12 years old.

 If you have been involved in an accident in Fort Lauderdale or the surrounding area, reach out to our experienced team of personal injury attorneys for assistance.
 You may be entitled to compensation for your injuries and property damage.
-Call today to schedule your appointment for a free case evaluation and learn more about your legal options.
+Call today to schedule your appointment with an experienced Fort Lauderdale car accident lawyer today for a free case evaluation and learn more about your legal options.